sanfranick/J124/Fantasy Football.md

 [The Position with the most value when in PPR-format leagues is WR (Wide Reciever)]()
 ![The Position with the most value when in PPR-format leagues is WR (Wide Reciever](/Question53.png)

+## Findings
+* Based on my research above, there's one player in particular you definitely need to keep an eye on: Cooper Kupp.
+Kupp has been a dominant force in recent years, and despite having an injury take him out for several games in 2022, he still exploded in the games he did play.
+As long as the injury bug doesn't slow him down thus year, you can expect another big year from Kupp.
+He also plays wide receiever, so you should definitely target him in PPR drafts as he will likely be undervalued due to his ranking in standard-format lists from last year.